AaronWongNSC/aaronwongnsc.github.io/_posts/2020-05-14-More-Playing-With-Categories.md

 ```
 <!DOCTYPE html>
+{% raw %}
 {{ content }}
+{% endraw %}
 ```

+(Ironically, I needed to add extra Liquid code to make that display properly.)

 I haven't yet figured out the best way to create new pages through Jekyll.
 I tried putting just a regular HTML file into the main folder, but it didn't show up on the website.
 However, if I put it inside of some other folder, it works just fine.
 So maybe that's just something I'll have to do.
 I am a little worried that bits of text may fall under the spell of the markdown encoder, but I could be wrong about whether it will do that.
 For playing with the Jekyll/Liquid stuff, this blank layout lets me try things, but if I wanted to actually build an HTML page directly, I would just have to dump it into a folder, and then it can be directly accessed as a [file](https://aaronwongnsc.github.io/files/webtest.html).